lucky-hw-kim/tinyapp/README.md

-# This app is made for lighthouse labs project
+# TINY APP  (This app is made for lighthouse labs project)

 ## Description
 - A full stack web app built with Node and Express that allows users to shorten long URLs